cosmicjs/vue-garage-sale/article/article.md

 ✔  Successfully invoked generator for plugin: vue-cli-plugin-vuetify
 ```

-Also notice, that I picked the `use-a-carte` option when adding Vuetify because I want to customize one of it's components, and also I don't want to import all components from Vuetify.
-This will keep the files smaller comparing to importing all Vutify library.
+Also notice, that I picked the `use-a-la-carte` option when adding Vuetify because I want to customize one of it's components, and also I don't want to import all components from Vuetify.
+This will keep the files smaller comparing to importing all Vuetify library.

 ## Add the app components, router, and store